western-greece-developers/meetup/proposals.md

 - A quick introduction of Python 3.7 data classes (@chkoar)
 - A short introduction to functional programming in Python (@chkoar)
-- Remote job hunting guidelines (Dimitris)
+- Remote job hunting guidelines (ddalianis)
 - How to speedup a backend implementation with Spring Roo in less than 10 minutes (MariosK)
 - Serverless/IPFS: What is Serverless?
 Couple of Examples.
 Inter Planetary File System [case study].
-(MariosK)
-- Clean code principles: What Is Clean Code?
-How can I write clean and maitainable code?
 (MariosK)
 - How to destroy a startup (PantelisT)
   Me and others (many as I understood from the meeting) that had the experience of a failed start-up can present the problem faced and the pitfalls faced during this period
 - Software product management (PantelisT)